 Leniency in alcohol law enforcement is an ongoing concern in Thailand.
 With early exposure in a mass drinking culture, it is elementary for youngsters to encounter their first drinks at an early age.
-Despite (enforcing) a drinking age of 20 and disallowing supermarkets to serve alcohol between 2pm to 5pm and 12am to 11pm, it is still easily accessed.
-The trick here is that it is up to bar and store owners to enforce this law.
+Despite (enforcing) a drinking age of 20 and disallowing supermarkets to serve alcohol between 2pm to 5pm and 12am to 11am, it is still easily accessed.
+The trick here is that it is up to bars and store owners to enforce this law.
 Consequently, we find that many do not ask customers for identification simply as a way to increase their profit margin.
 For those that do ask, fake IDs are abundant and tend to make the cut.

 It’s easy to get caught in the pickle.
-What do you do if you’ve told your child not drink and they still do it?
+What do you do if you’ve told your child not to drink and they still do it?

 Much research that has revolved around the concern of early alcohol consumption found that instructing your child to refrain and abstain from X will only increase the likelihood of their actions towards X, as well as increase the risks associated with X.